Fot1s/VIPER-Hybrid-ODR-Prototype/README.md

 The SportsBook should only allow for portrait mode, while the Slots Game should be allowed to run in Portrait or Landscape, but disallow rotations after the view has started, as we have not yet implemented the re - scaling/positioning method required, and responsive/positional calculations are done only on initialisation.

+Here we introduced SwiftLint into the project and refactored the code as per its suggestions.
+A couple of rules where slightly overruled and some bypassed completely as the current version of xCode on this machine its quite... old (@ v9.2) resulting in SwiftLint having issues with newlines and whitespaces that xCode auto creates.
+As usual more info in the SwiftLint section bellow.

 At this point and in order to investigate modern usage of CoreData, a generic CoreData backed Storage service was introduced.
 To test its usage, the Sporkbook module now fetches its initial data from the internet only if local/cached data do not exist.
 If data is here, they are returned and the web call is bypassed.

 For testing purposes, we empty the DataStore every time the app starts, as we had some issues with the emulator not deleting data from the app finished handler.